diodesign/diosix/README.md

 Right now, Diosix is a work in progress.
 It can bring up a RISC-V system, load a Linux guest OS with minimal filesystem into a virtualized environment called a capsule, and begin executing it.
 The next step is to provide the guest a Device Tree Blob describing its virtualized environment so that it can successfully boot.

-### Quickstart <a name="quickstart"></a>
+### Quickstart using Docker <a name="quickstart"></a>

 You can run Diosix in a convenient containerized environment.
 These instructions assume you are comfortable using Docker and the command-line interface on a Linux-like system.

-First, you must authenticate with the GitHub Packages system.
+First, you must authenticate with GitHub Packages.
 If you have not yet done so, [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) that grants read-only access to GitHub Packages, and [pass this token](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages#authenticating-to-github-packages) to Docker.

-Then, fetch the Docker container image of the [latest release](https://github.com/diodesign/diosix/releases) from GitHub:
+Next, fetch a prebuilt Diosix Docker container image from GitHub.
+Available images are listed [here](https://github.com/diodesign/diosix/releases).
+For example, to fetch the latest release, run:

 ```
 docker pull docker.pkg.github.com/diodesign/diosix/wip:prealpha-dtb-safe-parse1
 ```

-Next, use the image to boot Diosix within a temporary container using the Qemu emulator:
+Use this image to create a temporary container, within which the Qemu emulator boots Diosix:

 ```
-docker run --rm docker.pkg.github.com/diodesign/diosix/wip:prealpha-dtb-safe-parse1 cargo run
+docker run --rm docker.pkg.github.com/diodesign/diosix/wip:prealpha-dtb-safe-parse1
 ```

-The output should appear similar to the following, indicating Diosix running on a quad-core 64-bit RISC-V machine with 512MiB of RAM:
+The output from the hypervisor should appear similar to the following, indicating Diosix running on a quad-core 64-bit RISC-V machine with 512MiB of RAM:

 ```
 Compiling diosix v2.0.0 (/build/diosix)